paritytech/stale-issues-finder/README.md

 ### Inputs
 You can find all the inputs in [the action file](./action.yml) but let's walk through each one of them:

 - `GITHUB_TOKEN`: Token to access to the repository issues.
-If you are refering to a different repository this need to be a PERSONAL ACCESS TOKEN
+If you are access a different repository be sure to read the [`accessing other repositories`](#accessing-other-repositories) section.
   - **required**
   - If using on the same repo, you can simply use `${{ github.token }}`.
 - `repo`: name of the repository.
 Example: `https://github.com/paritytech/REPO-NAME-GOES-HERE`
-  - **defaults** to the repo where this action is ran.
+  - **defaults** to the repo where this action will be run.
   - If set, you also need to set `owner`.
   - Setting this value and `owner` allows you to run this action in other repositories (useful if you want to aggregate all the stale issues)
-  - If set, be sure that the `GITHUB_TOKEN` is a Personal Access Token, as the repository's default token can not access other (private) repos.
+  - If set, be sure to read the [`accessing other repositories`](#accessing-other-repositories) section.
 - `owner`: name of the organization/user where the repository is.
 Example: `https://github.com/OWNER-NAME/stale-issues-finder`
   - **defaults** to the organization where this action is ran.
   - If set, you also need to set `repo`.
 - `days-stale`: Amount of days since the last activity for an issue to be considered *stale*.
   - **default**: 5

+#### Accessing other repositories

+The action has the ability to access other repositories but if it can read it or not depends of the repository's visibility.

+The default `${{ github.token }}` variable has enough permissions to read the issues in **public repositories**.
+If you want this action to access to the issues in a private repository, then you will need a `Personal Access Token` with `repo` permissions.

 ### Outputs
 Outputs are needed for your chained actions.
 If you want to use this information, remember to set an `id` field in the step so you can access it.